aleen42/PersonalWiki/qa/cassandra.md

     - OldNetwork Topology Strategy(RackAware Strategy): one copy will be saved in a different node, while other **N - 2** copies will be saved in other machines in the same node.
     - Network Topology Strategy: M copies will be saved in different nodes, while **N - M - 1** copies will be saved in different machines of the same node.
 - Storage mechanisms:
     - Commit Log: Cassandra will log records when writing data like HBase.
-After logging, data will be written into memtable and flushed into the SSTable, which is read only once written into. (*In Cassandra, there is no random write*)
+After logging, data will be written into memtable and flushed into the SSTable, which is read-only once written into. (*In Cassandra, there is no random write*)
     - Memtable: when data has reached the size of a block, it will be flushed into the disk, and stored as SSTable.
+    - SSTable: it's read-only and one CF will be corresponding with sevelral SSTables.

 #### Sniffing(嗅探)